MARFORPAC Motivational Birthday Run 2024

-U.S. Marines and Sailors with Headquarters and Service Battalion, U.S. Marine Corps Forces, Pacific, participate in a battalion motivational run on Camp H.M.
+U.S. Marines and Sailors with Headquarters and Service Battalion, U.S. Marine Corps Forces, Pacific participate in a battalion motivational run on Camp H.M.
 Smith, Hawaii, Nov.
 7, 2024.
 The run was conducted in celebration of the 249th Marine Corps Birthday, promoting unit cohesion, esprit de corps, and physical fitness.
-(U.S. Marine Corps photo by Lance Cpl.
+(U.S. Marine Corps video by Lance Cpl.
 Indio Woods)

 |Date Taken: